plugcommunity/documentation/api/socket.md

 close to the plug.dj server time using the `window._st` JavaScript variable, but it doesn't appear to affect much.
 For now, you're safe just using your local UNIX time--or even completely bogus values like your birthday.

+**Warning**: Make sure you send data with the correct data types (i.e, `t` as an integer) as there is no indicator suggesting that your message could not interpreted.

 ### "auth"

 The "auth" message is the first message you should send to the socket, and you should send it _immediately_ when the